 Hugh Cleverley (or Cleverly) married Anne Pritchard on 31st March 1768 in Thornbury.
 The witnesses were William Greenwood and George Whitfield.
 Anne Pritchard was baptised 6th May 1739 and she was the daughter of Solomon Pritchard and his wife Hannah or Anna nee Barton.
+The baptism record of Anne’s daughter Betsy shows that Anne’s father Solomon was a miller at Morton Mill.
 Hugh and Anne Cleverley suffered several bereavements early in their marriage.
 Their first daughter Sarah was baptised on 18th January 1769.
 Sadly she died and was buried on 31st August 1769 aged only eight months.
 Another daughter called Sarah died as an infant and was buried on 26th May 1771.
 The baptism record of their third child Betsy on 2nd September 1772 has some additional interesting information.
 The occupation of Hugh Cleverley was a “gardiner.”
-It is also interesting to note that by this time the couple had moved out of Castle Street and their address was now Moreton Mill.
-Their fourth child was a son called Hugh who was born 28th February 1774.
+It is also interesting to note that by this time the couple had moved out of Castle Street and their address was now Morton Mill.
+Their fourth child was a son called Hugh who was born 28th February 1774, he was also born whilst the family were at Morton Mill.
 The second son to be baptised by this couple was John and he was born on 3rd May 1776.

-We believe it is possible that some time after Hugh and Anne Cleverley had moved to Moreton Mill they may have left the Thornbury area altogether.
+We believe it is possible that some time after Hugh and Anne Cleverley had moved to Morton Mill they may have left the Thornbury area altogether.
 On the Ancestry website there is a record of the death of “Anna Cleverly” the wife of Hugh Cleverly at Stoke Newington in London on July 20th 1796 aged 58.
-The Access to Archives website shows that the Hackney Archives department has two documents relating to land in Stoke Newington.
-One, dated 30th May 1807 (ref M547), is a lease to Hugh Cleverly a gardener of Stoke Newington of two acres of land at Newington Common for building a house.
-Another is an abstract of title dated 1828 (ref M3892) and refers to a house in Stoke Newington occupied by Hugh Cleverly.
+In 1798 the Land Tax records show that Hugh was occupying land owned by Lady Bath in Stoke Newington. he Access to Archives website shows that the Hackney Archives department has two documents relating to land in Stoke Newington.
+One, dated 30th May 1807 (ref M547), is a lease to Hugh Cleverley a gardener of Stoke Newington of two acres of land at Newington Common for building a house.
+Another is an abstract of title dated 1828 (ref M3892) and refers to a house in Stoke Newington occupied by Hugh Cleverley.
 It seems that Hugh built his house as he intended.
 Ancestry also has a record of the death of Hugh Cleverly, a gardener, aged 64 on January 3rd 1811 aged 64.